Day - 1

 Day - 21

 Location: Suchitoto - Today is a free day in Suchitoto.
 Birders will want to crane their necks towards the sky as Suchitoto lies on a bird migration path!
-The town also overlooks the Embalse Cerron Grande.
-Also known as Lago Suchitlan, this freshwater lake is a haven for the aforementioned migrating birds, particularly falcons and hawks.
-Maybe hustle a crew of four or more together and take a boat trip to Bird Island, or perhaps grab a historically-minded quartet for a guided walk through Cinquera Forest, where guerrilla fighters used the forest as cover during the Civil War.
+The town also overlooks the Embalse Cerron Grande – also known as Lago Suchitlan, this freshwater lake is a haven for migrating birds, particularly falcons and hawks.
+Maybe grab a historically minded quartet for a guided walk through Cinquera Forest, where guerrilla fighters used the forest as cover during the Civil War.
 Or just relax around town, in a local café or at your accommodation.

 Day - 22